pseale/hot-takes-blog/content/posts/work-is-prison.md

 +++
-title = "At Work, It's A Prison Economy" tags = [] date = "2022-02-01"
+title = "At Work, It's A Prison Economy" tags = [] date = "2022-02-02"
-draft = false
+draft = true
 +++

-Spicy Peppers Rating System: [🌶 | Probably Nonsense]
+##### 🌶 | Probably Nonsense

 In prison movies (and I assure you, I've seen ... at least two), we are introduced to the concept of a _prison economy_.
 Key features of prison economies:

 - nobody has money
+- nobody chooses their cellmate
+- everyone is stuck in the prison yard
+- gangs

+Compare to work:

+- nobody has money
+- nobody chooses their team
 - everyone is stuck in the prison yard
 - gangs